chef/chef-oss-practices/communication/README.md

 The Chef Community is committed to keeping our space a fun, safe, and productive place to be, so please review the Community [Code of Conduct](../CODE_OF_CONDUCT.md) before getting started.
 In general:

 - *Be Kind.* We get more done when people are helpful and respectful of one another.
 Plus, it feels better.
-- *Listen.* Try to understand someone's position before you negate a suggestion or idea.
+- *Listen.* Try to understand someone's position before you respond to their suggestion or idea.
 Ask clarifying questions if something doesn't make sense to you.
 - *Be Patient.* We have no team dedicated solely to Community support, so responses will be semi-synchronous, or, more likely, asynchronous.
 Know that the Community appreciates all your contributions, and we're working to be as responsive as possible.

 ## Reporting Code of Conduct Violations